 Things you might consider and then rank in order of importance for yourself:

 I will add that Harvard, the Ivy League, and other “top” colleges are NOT for everyone.
-Do not kill yourself trying to get into a place that you don’t even want to go to.
+Do not work endlessly hard trying to get into a place that you don’t even want to go to.
 Make sure that the colleges you’re applying to are places you could feel yourself actually enjoying, engaging, and learning.
 I know that perhaps sounds funny, wrong, or ironic coming from me, but if I had not been recruited to swim for Harvard, I’m not sure I would have attended it.
 Not because I disliked my experience there — I loved it and I wouldn’t go back and change my decision to go there — but more because it’s a pretty large school.

 I came from a small high school where my average classroom size was 12 students and I could always have one-on-one time with my teachers.
 I learned so well that way.
 At Harvard, classroom sizes usually ranged from 60-300 students and most were not even taught by the professor.
 They were taught by TAs (teaching assistants).
 Most of my freshmen year classes were over 100 students in a large lecture setting with no time with the professor.
 I hated that part of my academics at Harvard because I often felt like I wasn’t learning as much as I wanted.
 I learn really well when I get to ask a lot of questions and interact with the teacher.